Thank you for checking out KUTX’s digital offerings.

 Our site also plays well on tablets whether in portrait or landscape mode.
 On a tablet the homepage sliders or scrollers are swipe-able widgets of content.
 Depending on your device and view, you may see these rows as widgets of two or three.
 They can be swiped from right to left and will bring you more content as you do so.
 You can also scroll vertically to see more content.

 Most mobile devices (cell phones, iPods, the latest-and-greatest whatever-you-have thingamabobber) will display a responsive view that is stacked.
-If you’re on the homepage you will have the horizontal swipes available, any of the content pages will scroll vertically.
 Just click on any of the pictures and the content and text of that post will present.
-At the base of the stack will be a load more button.

 Regardless of the platform, all have a listen button or icon at the top where you can stream KUTX 24/7/365.

 Speaking of streaming, here’s the lowdown.
-KUTX has two stream types: an MP3 stream at 128kbps and an AAC+ stream at 48kbps; AAC+ is also known as HE-AACv2.
+KUTX has three stream types: an MP3 stereo stream at 192kbps, an AAC+ stream at 48kbps (AAC+ is also known as HE-AACv2) and a variable bitrate HLS stream which offers up to a 256kpbs AAC stereo stream on fast connections to the internet.
 The higher bitrate stream tends to be used by desktop players, the lower bitrate by mobile devices.

-These streams are available to you on our website and apps (of course), on iTunes under Internet, on TuneIn’s platforms and on iHeartRadio’s platforms.
-Lots of listeners have Internet radios which will find our streams automagically.
-If you’re able to or inclined to program in your stream preference, here they are:
+These streams are available to you on our website and apps, on iTunes under Internet, on TuneIn’s platforms and on iHeartRadio’s platforms, as well as on your smart speaker.
+Lots of listeners have internet radios which will find our streams automagically.
+If you’re able to or inclined to program in your stream preference, here they are for KUTX FM:

 In iHeart you will find KUTX under Public Radio.